 UNIQUE SELLING POINTS

-With just 9 rooms, Jicaro Island provides an intimate and highly personalized guest experience and is ideal for private buyouts.
+With just nine rooms, Jicaro Island provides an intimate and highly personalized guest experience and is ideal for private buyouts.
 GM Howard Coulson heads up the team of 32 and has been with Jicaro Island since it opened in 2010.

 Jicaro island is 100% sustainable.
-The timber used in construction was from trees felled by Hurricane Felix, water is filtered to eliminate the use of plastic bottles and solar panels provide electricity and water heating.
+The timber used in construction was from trees felled by Hurricane Felix, water is filtered to eliminate the use of plastic bottles, and solar panels provide electricity and water heating.

 Sustainability also means minimizing environmental impact while supporting the local community.
-Learn more about how Jicaro has improved the local public school & provided training and economic opportunities for families on the surrounding Isletas.
+Learn more about how Jicaro has improved the local public school and provided training and economic opportunities for families on the surrounding Isletas.

 BEST COMBINED WITH